celery/celery/CONTRIBUTING.rst

 way to report an issue and to ensure a timely response is to use the issue tracker.

-1) Create a GitHub account.
+1) **Create a GitHub account.**

 You need to `create a GitHub account`_ to be able to create new issues and participate in the discussion.

 .. _`create a GitHub account`: https://github.com/signup/free

-2) Determine if your bug is really a bug.
+2) **Determine if your bug is really a bug.**

 You should not file a bug if you are requesting support.
 For that you can use the :ref:`mailing-list`, or :ref:`irc-channel`.

-3) Make sure your bug hasn't already been reported.
+3) **Make sure your bug hasn't already been reported.**

 Search through the appropriate Issue tracker.
 If a bug like yours was found, check if you have new information that could be reported to help the developers fix the bug.

+4) **Check if you're using the latest version.**

+A bug could be fixed by some other improvements and fixes - it might not have an existing report in the bug tracker.
+Make sure you're using the latest releases of celery, billiard and kombu.

-4) Collect information about the bug.
+5) **Collect information about the bug.**

 To have the best chance of having a bug fixed, we need to be able to easily reproduce the conditions that caused it.
 Most of the time this information will be from a Python traceback message, though some bugs might be in design, spelling or other errors on the website/docs/code.

-If the error is from a Python traceback, include it in the bug report.
+    A) If the error is from a Python traceback, include it in the bug report.

-We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, and the version of Celery, and related packages that you were running when the bug occurred.
+    B) We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, and the version of Celery, and related packages that you were running when the bug occurred.

-5) Submit the bug.
+    C) If you are reporting a race condition or a deadlock, tracebacks can be hard to get or might not be that useful.
+Try to inspect the process to get more diagnostic data.
+Some ideas:

+       * Enable celery's `breakpoint signal`_ and use it to inspect the process's state.
+This will allow you to open a pdb_ session.
+       * Collect tracing data using strace_, ltrace_ and lsof_.

+    D) Show your celery configuration.
+Don't forget to strip out confidential information (like Django's SECRET_KEY or authentication credentials)

+6) **Submit the bug.**

 By default `GitHub`_ will email you to let you know when new comments have been made on your bug.
 In the event you've turned this feature off, you